dtcxzyw/clang-i18n/README.md

 ## Installation

-Currently, this project supports Linux x86_64, AArch64, loongarch64 and riscv64 platform, and contributions to port it to other platforms are welcome.
+Currently, this project supports Linux x86_64/aarch64/loongarch64/riscv64 platforms, and contributions to port it to other platforms are welcome.
 Please ensure that Clang is built with dynamic linking (Clang/LLVM installed from Ubuntu apt meets this requirement).

 ```bash